Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Apache Cacandra
     - Table API - key value pairs
 - **Creating a Cosmos DB account**
+- There are no underlying infrastructure costs, You care charged based on the throuput (request units) you provision and the storage consumed on an hourly basis.
+The Memory and the CPU are assigned based on the throughput selected
     - Search for cosmos DB from general resources
         - Select resource group
         - Account name